sharadpatell/Amazon_grocery_analysis/README.md

 # Amazon_grocery_time_trend_analysis
-📊 Dive into Amazon Grocery Data: Explore the dataset's features and structure. 🛠️ Data Preprocessing: Learn how to prepare data for analysis. 📈 Predictive Modeling: Build and fine-tune ML models for sales and revenue prediction.
+📊 Dive into Amazon Grocery Data: Explore the dataset's features and structure.

+🛠️ Data Preprocessing: Learn how to prepare data for analysis.

+📈 Predictive Modeling: Build and fine-tune ML models for sales and revenue prediction.

+🔍 Model Evaluation: Assess model performance using various metrics.